Horizon EX EFIS

 • GRT Avionics Safe-Fly 2020

-• All types with serial output
+• All types with NMEA0183 serial output (GPRMC) or Aviation format serial output

 IFR Navigators